muratk5n/thirdwave/en/README.md

 ---

-Such tech could be used in negative ways, also true, but factory automation has been killing people for centuries now.
+Such tech could be used in negative ways, of course, but factory automation has been killing people for centuries now.
 Any tool can have adverse effects.
 A spoon could kill you.
 If you fall on it certain way, it is standing pointing up, on the ground..
 That's not